cobbland/fell/README.md

 ## Build

-To build into a PDF, epub, et cetera, use [Pandoc](https://pandoc.org).
+To build into a PDF, epub, or combined markdown file, use [Pandoc](https://pandoc.org).
 Full instructions for doing so are forthcoming.

 ## Credits